IanLiuTW/codebase/devops/cicd-rust/README.md

 ### Repository Layout

-For single workspace projects, delete the `crates/` folder and place all code directly in the root.
+For single workspace projects, delete the `crates/` folder and place all structure directly in the root.

 ```
 .